MQTT Publish/Subscribe with Mosquitto Pub/Sub Examples

 Picture that you are getting back home from a vacation trip.
 What would cheer you up after a long road?
 A cup of freshly brewed coffee!
 And you can have it ready and waiting for you as soon as you open your entrance door.
 For this, you only need to launch your coffee maker using your smart home app.
 It will take just a few clicks to make it happen and get a cup of a tasty drink right up to your arrival.
 However, underneath this lies a complex MQTT publish-subscribe communication between your smartphone and the coffee maker in your smart home system.

 The same thing works in other IoTs such as security systems, factory equipment, wearable health monitors, etc. What does this look like?
-This is what we’re going to explain in this article.
-So, buckle up to learn what the MQTT publish-subscribe model is and how remote IoT devices use it to exchange information.
+I’ll explain it in this article.
+So, buckle up to learn about the MQTT publish-subscribe model and how remote IoT devices use it to exchange information.

 MQTT publish-subscribe model explained